Miss USA 2025: Format

-The process for determining the semi-finalists in this edition was similar to the previous one.
+The process for determining the semi-finalists was similar to the previous one.
 The preliminary competition consisted of three segments: the swimsuit competition, the evening gown competition, and a closed-door interview.
 These identified the first 16 semi-finalists who advanced after the initial cut.

-For the first time, internet voting also played a role, allowing fans to vote for their favorite contestants.
-The four delegates with the most votes automatically advanced to the semifinals.
+For the first time there was internet voting.
+The four contestants with the most votes automatically advanced to the semifinals.

-Next, the remaining 20 semi-finalists participated in the swimsuit competition, from which 10 were selected to move forward.
+Then, the remaining 20 semi-finalists participated in the swimsuit competition, from which 10 were selected to move forward.
 These 10 then competed in the evening gown competition, narrowing it down to five finalists.
 Finally, the five finalists faced the final question round, after which the winner of Miss USA 2025 and her runners-up were announced.